To the optimist, the glass is half full

 Course Highlights

-- Brainstorming many different ideas, and then prototyping and testing them.
+- Developing many different ideas, and prototyping and testing them.
 Dollar stores are your friend!

-- Writing your first report!
-In Engineering, communication is as important as design.
+- Writing a design report!
+In engineering, communication is as important as design.
 No single engineer can be responsible for a product, from the planning and design, to manufacturing and distribution.
 Therefore, it is good practice to formally communicate ideas and information in a written manner.

 Week in the Life of a Praxis I Student

-Praxis I is a versatile course that changes significantly from week-to-week.
+Praxis I is a dynamic course that changes significantly from week-to-week.
 Here is a rough approximation of how a week will look for a Praxis I student.

-There are typically three lectures a week for Praxis I. You will learn about engineering design concepts in lecture and participate in design and thinking activities.
-You’ll find that the lectures are very well-integrated with the tutorials.
-They will often discuss some notable results from tutorial activities and connect them to different engineering design concepts.
-Additionally, some lectures will focus on engineering design tools that will be useful in the tutorial sections immediately after the lecture.
+There are typically three lectures a week for Praxis I. You’ll learn about engineering design concepts in lecture and participate in design and thinking activities.
+You’ll find that the lectures are very well-integrated with the tutorials, discussing notable results from tutorial activities and connecting them to different engineering design concepts.

-Praxis studios occupy the same section in your schedule as tutorials.
-In a small class led by a couple TAs, you will be guided through engineering design activities, project help, and more.
-This is where most of your project-specific work and instruction will happen.
-You’ll find that the concepts discussed in studios were introduced in the lectures.
-This makes studios an excellent time to apply these concepts and get a deeper understanding of how they all work together.
+Praxis tutorials are referred to as studios.
+In a small class led by two TAs, you’ll be guided through engineering design activities, project help, and more.
+Everyone in your team will be in the same studio, so this is where most of your project-specific work and instruction will happen.
+You’ll find that studios allow you to apply the concepts you’ve learned in the lectures.
+This makes studios an excellent time to build a deeper understanding of how they work and connect to one another.

-Your timetable contains a two-hour practical block during which you can meet with your team and work on your project.
-While the meeting time and duration is not mandatory, you should definitely schedule regular meeting times with your team.
-Since Praxis is a dynamic course, you may have no meetings on some weeks, and many hours of meetings on other weeks.
-The key is to find times that work for your entire team, and to not leave all your work until the last minute!
+Your timetable contains a two-hour practical block each week, during which you can meet with your team and work on your project.
+This time will never have scheduled course activities or a room assigned; it’s a time when you know your whole team is available and you can use it as you see fit.
+You should definitely schedule regular meeting times with your team, ideally when you work together on your project.
+Since Praxis is a dynamic course, you may have no meetings some weeks and many hours of meetings on other weeks.
+The key is to find times that work for your entire team and to not leave all your work until the last minute!
 We cannot emphasize enough the importance of regularly checking in with your team.
 Through regular team communication, you can keep track of deadlines and allocate work more effectively.
 Communicating with your team helps ensure that everyone is healthy and offers an opportunity to de-stress all together.
+The most successful teams in Praxis tend to work together frequently, rather than taking a divide-and-conquer approach.

 Assessments

-There is typically a midterm and final exam in Praxis I. This will test you on the engineering design theories and concepts you have learned, as well as your ability to apply them.
+There is typically a midterm and final exam in Praxis I. These exams will test you on the engineering design and communication theories and concepts you have learned, as well as your ability to apply them.
 Based on our experience, understanding how the course concepts connect to each other can be a useful tool when studying.
 To find past exams and tests, visit the Praxis I page on courses.skule.ca.

 How to Succeed